paradigmxyz/spice/README.md

 # spice 🌶️

-Simple client for extracting data from the [Dune Analytics API](https://docs.dune.com/api-reference/overview/introduction)
+Simple client for extracting data from the [Dune SQL API](https://docs.dune.com/api-reference/overview/introduction)

 Goals of `spice`:
 - use as a python library or as a CLI tool